-To establish a policy for the Executive Branch of the State of Delaware outlining its position and practice
+To establish a policy for the Executive Branch of the State of Delaware outlining its position

-The State is committed to ensuring that all employees have a working environment free of intimidation,
+The State is committed to ensuring that all employees have a working environment free of

-hostility and offensive behavior.
+intimidation, hostility and offensive behavior.
 This includes freedom from sexual harassment.

-Sexual harassment is unwelcome sexual advances or other verbal or physical conduct of a sexual nature
+Sexual harassment is unwelcome sexual advances or other verbal or physical conduct of a sexual

 - Submission to such conduct is a term or condition of an individual's employment;

 - Submission to or rejection of such conduct is used as the basis for employment decisions;

 - The conduct unreasonably interferes with the individual's job performance or creates an

 hostile or offensive working environment.

 State employees are strictly prohibited from engaging in any form of sexual harassment,